 Even if your case is unsuccessful, you may be able to appeal.
 You will be provided with a letter by the Home Office which will explain how you should leave the country or if you can appeal the decision.
 If it is possible to appeal, it is best to follow up with ASL and continue getting legal guidance.
 If you are not presented with an opportunity to appeal, you may able to take your case for a judicial review.
 Whether you get the opportunity to appeal or take your case for judicial review, ASL will be happy to best deal with the case for you and maximise your chances of success.

 Deportation can be very scary to deal with as you may feel things will swiftly and dramatically change in your life.
 It’s very important to have the correct legal advice as this is a critical process in ensuring you remain in the country legally.
 ASL will be happy to support you in getting you the decision you deserve.
-Contact us on 01706 711176 for 24-hour advice.
+Call our 24-hour line on 07872504002.